wmvolckmann/wmvolckmann.github.io/research/multiport.md

 ![User Score Ports](multiport_userscores.png)

-Pairwise comparison of PC to Playstation over the entire 20 year window finds a statistically significant difference of 1.19 points in favor of Playstation.
-However, there is a statistically significant trend suggesting that PC ports may be improving in (perceived) quality relative to Playstation ports over time (by about 0.09 points per quarter), and the gap may have already closed or reversed in favor of PC.[^9]
+Pairwise comparison of PC to Playstation over the entire 20 year window finds a statistically significant average difference of 1.19 points in favor of Playstation.
+However, there is a statistically significant trend suggesting that PC ports may be improving in quality relative to Playstation ports over time (by about 0.09 points per quarter), and the gap may have already closed or reversed in favor of PC.[^9]

-Comparing PC to Xbox over the entire 20 year window finds the difference to be a statistically significant 1.69 points in favor of Xbox ports.
-Again, there is a statistically significant trend suggesting that PC ports may be modestly improving in (perceived) quality relative to Xbox ports over time (by about 0.04 points per quarter).[^10]
+Comparing PC to Xbox over the entire 20 year window finds the average difference to be a statistically significant 1.69 points in favor of Xbox ports.
+Again, there is a statistically significant trend suggesting that PC ports may be modestly improving in  quality relative to Xbox ports over time (by about 0.04 points per quarter).[^10]

 Finally, comparing Playstation to Xbox over the entire 20 year window, one finds the difference to be statistically insignificant at 95 percent confidence.
-Here there is a statistically significant trend suggesting that Xbox ports may be improving in (perceived) quality relative to Playstation ports over time (by about 0.06 points per quarter), which may have put Xbox ports ahead of Playstation ports, on average.[^11]
+Here there is a statistically significant trend suggesting that Xbox ports may be improving in quality relative to Playstation ports over time (by about 0.06 points per quarter), which may have put Xbox ports ahead of Playstation ports, on average.[^11]

 ![Metascore Ports Pairwise](multiport_userscores_pairwise.png)